Introduction

 Protocol participants

-Suzaku Sovereign Networks are built using the Avalanche (opens in a new tab) stack.
+Suzaku Sovereign Networks are built using the Avalanche L1 (opens in a new tab) stack.
 Each network is comprised of:

-• Optionally, off-chain software components used to deliver the service
+- Optionally, off-chain software components used to deliver the service (when it cannot be enshrined on-chain)

 The security rules are very modular: each network can set the (re)staking requirements for operators and define the slashing conditions applied to malicious actors.
 Suzaku provides reference implementations for the most widely adopted security mechanisms.